mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 The syntax is a bit different, but the above html has the exact same outcome as the Sinatra form.
 It may not feel so, but check the Sinatra form again.
 Compare it to the rails form.
 The same main parameters are there ```action```, ```method```, ```input```, ```names```, ```types```, ```placeholders```, and a ```submit button```.
 Yes, the rails form has extra parameters but don't get confused.
 The truth is, both are going to send params[:user] to the "action" route as a "post"...

 Also, don't get bogged down in the details of the ```<div>```. it's part of rails security and prevents CSRF (Cross Site Request Forgery).
-If you want to learn more, read <a href="http://stackoverflow.com/questions/941594/understand-rails-authenticity-token#answers-header">this</a>.
+If you want to learn more, read <a href="http://stackoverflow.com/questions/941594/understand-rails-authenticity-token#answers-header" target="_blank">this</a>.

 That's it for an intro.
 Rails forms are super powerful so start using them and keep using them.
-And if you're interested in learning more check out the exercise or, if you're feeling really frisky, start learning about <a href="http://apidock.com/rails/ActionView/Helpers/FormHelper/fields_for">fields_for and nested forms</a>...
+And if you're interested in learning more check out the exercise or, if you're feeling really frisky, start learning about <a href="http://apidock.com/rails/ActionView/Helpers/FormHelper/fields_for" target="_blank">fields_for and nested forms</a>...

 If you'd like to learn more check out the <a href="https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/exercises#forms" target="_blank">Forms exercise</a>
 <h2 id="links">Links</h2>